tekknolagi/isdt/assignments/01-cli-investigative.md

 directory tree in `/comp/50ISDT/mystery/`) to see what you can find!
 Start your journey in the *entryway*.

-Please provide the name of the murderer (and an outline of your investigation) as your answer.
+Please provide the outline of your investigation (we hope this is reasonably detailed and includes the commands you ran) and the name of the murderer as your answer.

 ## Submitting your work